 Option 1: Use the address of a close friend or family member

-The easiest way to deal with establishing a home residence is to list your address as one belonging to a close and willing friend or a family member living in the same state as you.
-That way you aren’t changing your official residency.
+The easiest way to deal with establishing a home residence is to list your address as one belonging to a close and willing friend or a family member living in the same state as you that way you aren’t changing your official residency.
 While this is an easy option, it does require that person to be your main point of contact for mail, so you’ll want to ensure that person is willing and able to keep up with your mail.

 Option 2: Establish residency somewhere new

-However, sometimes there are benefits to establishing residency somewhere new.
-States with no income tax are popular among RVers, and the favorites are South Dakota, Texas, and Florida.
+States with no income tax are popular among van lifers and RVers, including South Dakota, Texas, and Florida.
 Each of these states has mail forwarding services that will set you up with a physical address that you can use to establish residency and then they will forward you your mail.
 South Dakota charges the lowest vehicle registration fees and doesn’t require an annual inspection.
 You can even register your vehicle in South Dakota without even driving your van to the state.

-The thing to keep in mind is that if you establish residency in a new state, not only will you pay taxes in that state, but you’ll also acquire your RV and health insurance in that new state.
+The thing to keep in mind is that if you establish residency in a new state, not only will you pay taxes in that state, but you’ll also acquire your van insurance and health insurance in that new state.
 Be sure to do your research on the best options for taxes and insurance before switching your domicile state.

 Fortunately today, most bills can be sent electronically and paid online.
-Before you head out in the van, contact your bank(s) and service providers or login online, opt-out of paper mail, and request e-statements instead.
+Before you head out in the van, contact your bank(s) or login online to opt-out of paper mail and request e-statements instead.

 If you have issues, inform them that you’ll be traveling for x-amount of time and need an option to pay online or mail a check.
 It shouldn’t be an issue, but to avoid hang-ups or late fees the first month, it’s best to take care of this ahead of time.

-If you aren’t worried about overdrawing, consider setting up all of your bills for autopay.
+If you aren’t worried about overdrawing, set up all of your bills for autopay.
 That way you’ll be guaranteed to never miss a payment.

 Also, notify your bank(s) that you’ll be traveling regularly and do not want a hold placed on your cards from frequent irregular locations.
 Sometimes a hold is placed on your card automatically if your bank notices you’re withdrawing money in Texas and then 3 hours later you’re gassing up in New Mexico for example.
 Just let them know ahead of time and it shouldn’t be an issue.